 These rules apply to communal decision-making by committees and plebiscites, where stated above.

-The formal procedure begins when a draft resolution is proposed and sponsored, as required.
+- The formal procedure begins when a draft resolution is proposed and sponsored, as specified in §4.2.1.

 A.1.
 Discussion and Amendment